Machine-learning approaches to dispersion measure estimation for fast radio bursts: Conclusions and Future Work

 Traditional FRB dedispersion pipelines rely on real-time incoherent or coherent algorithms that primarily maximize signal-to-noise ratio, enabling rapid detection but often at the expense of fine-scale structural fidelity, particularly for low-S/N or morphologically complex bursts.
-In contrast, high-precision post-processing techniques such as DM phase \citep{Seymour2019}, DM power \citep{Lin2022}, or SVD-based substructure maximization can achieve sub–pc cm$^{-3}$ accuracy for bright, well-resolved events, albeit with increased computational cost and, in many cases, manual intervention.
-The machine-learning framework developed here is intended as a complementary approach: it provides stable DM estimates over a broad range of burst properties and can be applied efficiently at survey scale.
-Overall, this study shows that machine-learning–based DM estimation can serve as a scalable and automated complement to existing dedispersion methods in large FRB surveys.
+In contrast, high-precision post-processing techniques such as DM phase \citep{Seymour2019}, DM power \citep{Lin2022}, or SVD-based substructure maximization can achieve sub--pc\,cm$^{-3}$ accuracy for bright, well-resolved events, albeit with increased computational cost and, in many cases, manual intervention.
+The ML framework developed here is intended as a complementary approach, with the potential to provide stable DM estimates over a broad range of burst properties and, with further development, to operate efficiently at survey scale.